 In 2004 Ms. Narra moved back to her hometown of North Brunswick (commuting back and forth to New York for her work by bus).
 One of the first things she did upon settling in New Jersey once again was to get involved civically, which initially entailed joining the North Brunswick Democratic Social Club.
 She went on to become a Democratic Committeewoman (a position she still holds today).
 Later, she was appointed to the Township Planning Board.
 In 2009 she won a seat on the North Brunswick Town Council.
 She subsequently won re-election to the Council in 2012 and then again in 2015.

 In 2015, she was appointed by the Middlesex County Democratic Chairman to serve as Parliamentarian of the County Democratic Organization where she presided over and chaired the County Committee Meetings.
 In October 2016, Ms. Narra was appointed by the County Committee to fill a vacancy on the Board of Chosen Freeholders.
 With that appointment, Ms. Narra became New Jersey’s first South Asian Freeholder.
 In November 2017, she successfully won a one-year term.
-Then in November of 2018, she won a full three-year term.
+Then in November 2018, she won a full three-year term.
+Since June 2021 she has served as the Deputy Director of the County Board of Commissioners.

 Ms. Narra also serves as a Board Member of Jewish Family Services, the Puerto Rican Action Board, The North Brunswick Friends of the Library Board and is one of the founders and current Advisory Board Members of Inspiring Asian American Women (ISAAW) - a group dedicated to increasing the participation of this demographic in civic engagement.
 Ms. Narra is a member of the North Brunswick Township Community Emergency Response Team (CERT).